 After a long winter of ice and snow, spring has finally arrived.
 Along with warmer weather, sunny days, and outdoor fun, the change of the season should be used as an opportunity to ensure your home is in tiptop shape.
-With a little effort now, you may be able to prevent small issues from growing into larger problems that could require you to file a claim with your homeowners insurance Maine policy.
-Here are a few common problem areas you should check.
+With a little effort now, you may be able to prevent small issues from growing into larger problems that could require you to file a claim with your homeowners insurance policy.
+Here are a few common problem areas you should check, and some spring maintenance tasks.

 • Winter storms may have blown off or damaged shingles on your roof.